Car ownership vs transit: find your monthly break-even

 Registration & taxes: Divide your annual fees by 12.
 Some states charge property tax on vehicles too.

 A car sitting in a garage untouched still costs you insurance, registration, and depreciation.
-Transit passes and rideshare have no equivalent idle cost—you only pay when you ride.
+Transit passes and rideshare have no equivalent idle cost.
+You only pay when you ride.

 Situations That Flip the Winner